mixtapeo/PhoneForward/README.md

 # firefox-Phone
- Send a selected phone number on a website straight to your phone.
+ Send a selected phone number on a website straight to your Android device over wifi.